 After much due diligence, we have decided to work with Dr. Blanche Grube (pictured above with the late Dr. Huggins) and her team at the Center for Healing in Scranton, Pennsylvania.
 In addition to being trained directly by the Dr. Hal Huggins, Dr. Grube has an impressive CV:

 • degrees in both dentistry and integrative medicine

 • past president of the International Academy of Biological Dentistry and Medicine

 • fellowship with the Institute of Natural Dentistry

 • accredited doctor of the Academy of Oral Medicine and Toxicology

 Here is a short list of extra precautions taken by Dr. Grube’s team, extracted from their new patient packet:

 • Administering vitamin C intravenously during surgery.

-• Electrically neutralizing mercury gas that will escape during surgery, using a vapor ionizer.
+• Electrically neutralizing mercury gas that will escape during surgery, using a vapour ionizer.

-• Sucking mercury vapor into a dental air vac suction, located by Nicole’s mouth.
+• Sucking mercury vapour into a dental air vac suction, located by Nicole’s mouth.

 • Placing a rubber dam and sulfur cream to prevent particles harming soft tissue and gas being inhaled via the mouth.